 Although we generally recommend CBT for Pupaphobia, we also offer alternative psychotherapies for people preferring a different approach.

 Counselling which is less formally structured than CBT but still provides a safe and non-judgmental environment in which to discuss issues.
 Talking problems through with a skilled counsellor is often therapeutic in its own right.

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Puppets

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Puppets prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Pupaphobia problems prior to commencing any psychotherapy programmes.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Our 10 session course of Cognitive Behavioural Therapy is clinically proven to be effective across a range of different psychological problems.